This article was first published on 21st July 2022, and was updated on 2nd February 2023.

 UK AFA process in 2023

 Our article published in March 2021 in the World Trade Mark Review (A Brexit headache?
 What changes to the customs recordals process in the UK mean for anti-counterfeiting strategies) described the changes in process for use of AFAs to record trade mark and other IP rights with HMRC authorities.
 As mentioned above, it is no longer possible to use the EU AFA recordal process to cover the UK.

 In readiness for Brexit and recognising that requiring too much information from IP right owners could be a hindrance to the AFA process, HMRC streamlined their procedures and processes and produced a new, reduced and less burdensome form which no longer needed to match EU requirements.
+After the first 12 months of use, our experiences of using the new system have been positive.
 First impressions of the new recordal process have been positive.
 They are now much quicker (1-2 days for grant compared to 30 pre-Brexit) and more user friendly.
 The grant requirements are slightly more relaxed and it soon became clear greater leeway is provided and, for example, if more than one IP right is included in the AFA and expires during the term the entire AFA would not automatically fall away.
 Moreover, IP right owners could easily update and amend IP right information provided during the term.
 Pre-Brexit, AFA recordals were also heavily reliant on hard copy paper files which had to be posted to the HMRC whereas now the filing, renewal and management of all UK AFAs can all be handled electronically and fully paperless using the UK’s official Government Gateway.
 This is a welcome and helpful development.
 One and a half years later our opinion of the UK AFA process is much the same – AFA grants are quick and are much easier to administer.

 - You will need to apply through the UK government gateway and have an access code to submit the AFA online.
 Your representative can assist here;